About the EI Team

 About this site

-This site also introduces you to the Early Intervention Team and how we can help you with all things Psychosis.
-We also provide news and further information through documents you can download and links to external sites across the internet.
+We also provide news and further information through documents you can download and links to external sites across the web.
 These can be found in the Useful Info section.